 Lawsuits are not uncommon.
 In 2013 alone, 284,604 civil cases were filed, according to the United States Courts.
 People who are involved in a personal injury accident often need to file a lawsuit to help pay for their medical bills and damages.
-To determine if you have a valid injury case, an experienced lawyer can help you answer three important questions about injury, cause, and the link between the two.
+To determine if you have a valid injury case, an experienced lawyer can help you answer three important questions about the injury, cause, and the link between the two.

 Were You Injured?